 Key campaigns from the initial market pilot includes work with Dulux, through OMD and demand side platform Vistar Media.
 The 10-week campaign used weather-based triggers across Large Format and Street Furniture to optimise creative and deliver contextually-relevant messages targeted to sites within a 3km proximity to Bunnings hardware locations nationally.
 Initial results have delivered strong growth, demonstrating an appetite for the flexibility, transparency and smart capabilities delivered by digital OOH.

 Max Eburne, Chief Commercial Officer, JCDecaux Australia said “We have held a long-term belief in the future concept of programmatic Out-of-Home,” said “In collaboration with market-leading technology platform VIOOH, we have step changed from concept to reality.
 We’re thrilled to now offer Australian advertisers the true benefits of data-driven, real-time executions across our high-quality digital portfolio.”

 VIOOH has over 30 DSP partnership agreements globally, including foundation partners for the Australian market – Hivestack, The Trade Desk, Verizon Media, and Vistar Media.

 AdTECH: OOH – Sydney will take place September 14, 2021.
 Now in its third year, the conference will be chaired by Joe Copley, Seedooh‘s Director of Partnerships Global and Managing Director, Europe & APAC.
-It will once again be hosted by HOYTS Cinemas thanks to the venue sponsor VMO but this time around in a newly refurbished cinema complex, slightly closer to the airport.
+It will once again be hosted by HOYTS Cinemas thanks to the venue sponsor VMO but this time around in a newly refurbished cinema complex.

 Last year’s AdTECH: OOH – Sydney Conference was the sole in-person industry event of 2020.